Ritwika-Das-Gupta/Questron/README.md

-🔹 1.
-Resume Upload & Extraction
-User ➝ Upload resume pdf ➝ Resume

-The user uploads a resume in PDF format.

-Resume ➝ extract from resume ➝ Skills, Experience, Name, About, Projects done

-A parsing module extracts structured data like:

-Skills

-Work experience

-Name and bio

-Projects

-Skills, Experience, Name, About, Projects ➝ stores in ➝ CSV file

-The extracted information is saved in a CSV file, which will be used later for:

-Question generation

-Comparison and scoring

-🔹 2.
-Question & Answer Generation by AI Model
-Skills, Experience, ... ➝ pass the things ➝ Skills, Experience, ... ➝ pass the text to model ➝ Model

-The extracted data is passed as input to an LLM (Large Language Model) or fine-tuned NLP model.

-Model ➝ generate ➝ Questions

-Based on resume data, the model generates interview questions.

-Model ➝ generate ➝ answers of the questions

-Along with the questions, model-generated answers (ideal responses) are also created.

-Questions ➝ stores ➝ CSV file

-Answers ➝ stores ➝ CSV file

-Both questions and model answers are stored for future evaluation.

-🔹 3.
-Audio Interface for the User
-Questions ➝ pass through ➝ Audio to Text model ➝ appearing in ➝ Audio Interface (questions)

-The questions are passed through a text-to-speech/audio interface, where they are played for the user.

-🔹 4.
-User Responds via Audio
-User ➝ answers in audio the ➝ Questions

-The user listens to questions and provides audio responses.

-answer pass through ➝ audio to text model ➝ whisper model ➝ answer in text format

-User’s audio answers are transcribed to text using Whisper (or similar STT model).

-stored in ➝ csv file

-Transcribed user answers are stored for comparison.

-🔹 5.
-Comparison and Scoring
-bring answer from this csv file ➝ compare the answer

-bring answer from this csv file ➝ compare the answer

-Both the model-generated answers and the user’s answers are loaded from CSV.

-compare the answer ➝ we will calculate the similarity score between the two answers

-A semantic similarity model (e.g., cosine similarity using sentence embeddings) is used to compare the answers.

-based on the score we will tell the user how accurate they are to particular question

-The similarity score tells the user how accurately their answer matched the model's expected response.
+# QUESTRON: LLM-Driven AI Interview System,
+# Automated Candidate Assessment Using
+# Dynamic Question Generation, Speech
+# Recognition, and Semantic Response Evaluation

+# 1. Resume Upload & Extraction
+## Question Generation
+- The user's resume is uploaded (PDF/DOCX).
+- Text is extracted from the resume using PDF or DOCX parsing tools.
+- The extracted data is passed to a model (usually a fine-tuned LLM) for processing.
+- The model generates questions based on the extracted resume data such as skills, experience, and education.
+- These questions are then stored in a CSV file for future use.

+# 2. Question & Answer Generation by AI Model
+## Skills, Experience, and More ➝ Model Processing
+- The extracted data from the resume (skills, experience, etc.) is passed to the LLM or NLP model.
+- The model uses the resume data to generate interview questions for the user.
+- The model also generates ideal answers to these questions.
+- Both the questions and answers (model-generated) are saved to a CSV file for evaluation.

+# 3. Audio Interface for the User
+## Questions ➝ Audio Conversion
+- The generated questions are passed through a Text-to-Speech (TTS) model.
+- These questions are then played for the user as audio.
+- The user listens to the interview questions in audio format.

+# 4. User Responds via Audio
+## User ➝ Audio Response
+- The user listens to the questions and answers via audio.
+- The user’s audio responses are then captured.
+- These audio responses are transcribed using an Audio-to-Text (STT) model (e.g., Whisper).
+- The transcribed answers are saved to a CSV file for comparison with the model's ideal answers.

+# 5. Comparison and Scoring
+## Answer Comparison
+- Both the model-generated answers and the user's transcribed answers are loaded from the CSV file.
+- The answers are compared using semantic similarity (e.g., cosine similarity using sentence embeddings).
+- The comparison results in a similarity score that shows how closely the user's answer matches the model's expected answer.
+- This score provides feedback to the user on how accurately they responded to each interview question.